What Is Circumcision?

 - Prevention of balanitis (inflammation of the glans) and balanoposthitis (inflammation of the glans and foreskin)

 - Prevention of phimosis (the inability to retract the foreskin) and paraphimosis (the inability to return the foreskin to its original location)

 Circumcision also makes it easier to keep the end of the penis clean.

 Note: Some studies show that good hygiene can help prevent certain problems with the penis, including infections and swelling, even if the penis is not circumcised.
 In addition, using a condom during sex will help prevent STDs and other infections.

-Like any surgical procedure, there are risks associated with circumcision.
-However, this risk is low.
-Problems associated with circumcision include:
+Like any other surgical procedure, there are risks in getting circumcision.
+But this risk is low.
+Problems linked to circumcision include:

 - Risk of bleeding and infection at the site of the circumcision

 - Higher chance of meatitis (inflammation of the opening of the penis)